 Life Education Center Wise Highs Program (Kindergarten – 6th Grade)

-The Life Education Center's unique substance abuse prevention programs teach kids the skills they need to choose healthy lifestyles and avoid the dangers caused by abusing alcohol and other dangerous substances.
+The Juvenile Justice Council of Iroquois County partners with the Iroquois-Kankakee Regional Office of Education and the Pledge for Life Partnership to bring students Life Education Center (LEC) programming.
+This magical and interactive substance abuse prevention program teaches kids the skills they need to choose healthy lifestyles and avoid the dangers caused by abusing alcohol and other dangerous substances.

 Beginning in kindergarten and continuing through sixth grade in Iroquois County, the LEC's curriculum uses age-appropriate material to teach students about the human body and how it works; good nutrition and exercise; the harmful effects of alcohol, tobacco and other substances; and teaches the skills students will need to deal with pressures from peers and society.
 The curriculum includes the K-6th grade Wise Highs Program.

 The LEC programs also provide additional activities for teachers and students including the annual Best Practice Contest for K-6 grade teachers and the Wise Highs billboard contest for 5th and 6th graders.

-Funding for the LEC program comes from state and federal grants and from the Family Fun-a-thon, an annual fundraiser co-sponsored by the Pledge for Life Partnership.
+Funding for the LEC program comes from state and federal grants.

 Too Good for Drugs (7th grade, 8th Grade, and High School)

 Skill development is at the core of Too Good for Drugs, a universal prevention program designed to mitigate the risk factors and enhance protective factors related to alcohol, tobacco, and other drug (ATOD) use.
 The program introduces and develops social and emotional skills for making healthy choices, building positive friendships, communicating effectively, and resisting peer pressure.